 Folx is a beautifully designed torrent client that centralizes all aspects of torrenting into one app—no more jumping back and forth between programs.
-It works great on macOS High Sierra and allows you to create a workflow for the torrent process that Folx will automate for you.
+It works great on macOS High Sierra or macOS Mojave and allows you to create a workflow for the torrent process that Folx will automate for you.
 Folx helps you take control of your downloads once and for all.

 1. Set Up a Torrent Workflow

 The search bar that appears on Folx’s main menu is quite useful because you can search for torrents directly from within the app.
 By default, it searches all major databases—Piratebay, KickassTorrents, LimeTorrents (see more best torrent site)—and even some less popular ones, like Mininova and Isohunt, to name a couple.
 Because search takes longer the more databases it needs to go through, you can customize which databases you want to include or exclude from the search.
 Once Folx shows you the results (and their file sizes), it’s just a matter of clicking “Download,” and you’re good to go.

 In the Torrents tab of Folx Preferences, there are several settings you can use to dictate how to handle .torrent files at different stages of download completion.
 As seen above, I choose to store .torrents in Downloads while the “task” (read: download) isn’t done yet.
 Once the download is complete, I set Folx to move the .torrents to Documents.